Configuring the Method Application

 Configuring Scheme Analyte Maintenance

-Set the Edit1ListViewColumnn SCHEME program settings to specify which columns from the SCHEME_ANALYTE table are presented in the grid when the Scheme node is selected on the Details tab.
+Set the Edit1ListViewColumnn Program Settings - SCHEME to specify which columns from the SCHEME_ANALYTE table are presented in the grid when the Scheme node is selected on the Details tab.

 Configuring Product Maintenance